wilsonmar/drones/proposal.md

    * DJI emulator

-## Strategy
+## Strategies
-The hardware and software proposed was selected based on the basic strategies of this team is to minimize both:
+The hardware and software proposed were selected based on the basic strategies of this team is to minimize both:

    I. the risk of running into obstacles and